-- Backlog and new requests are being processed with regular dialogue with Building Services to prioritise works and assess the availability of materials / trades. - Adaptations -Risk Assessments are being reviewed to allow more works to be carried out as restrictions ease within context of available Trades resources. - Where specialist rot work jobs are outstanding there is ongoing discussion with external contractor to review the works in progress and to expedite implementation.
+- Backlog and new requests are being processed with regular dialogue to prioritise works and assess the availability of materials / trades. - Adaptations -Risk Assessments are being reviewed to allow more works to be carried out as restrictions ease within context of available Trades resources. - Where specialist rot work jobs are outstanding there is ongoing discussion with external contractors to review the works in progress and to expedite implementation.